October 4, 2024

 New York City’s Corporation Counsel

 New York City Mayor Eric Adams this week announced his intention to nominate Muriel GoodeTrufant as the city’s next corporation counsel.
-Goode-Trufant has more than 30 years’ experience in the New York City Department of Law, where she has served as acting corporation counsel since this summer.
+Goode-Trufant has more than 30 years of experience in the New York City Department of Law, where she has served as acting corporation counsel since this summer.

 As corporation counsel, Goode-Trufant will lead the New York City Department of Law, which is primarily responsible for providing legal representation to the City of New York — for the Mayor’s Office, the Public Advocate’s Office, the Comptroller’s Office, city agencies, and the City Council — in all affirmative and defensive civil litigation.